 So when a student is first learning to play, practice is extremely important.
 The student needs to build muscle-memory, and the best way to do this is by practicing on a regular basis.
 It is also better to practice frequently, rather than for extended periods of time.

-I ask parents of 5th and 6th grade students to please help encourage your child to practice.
+I ask parents of 6th grade students to please help encourage your child to practice.
 They will develop faster, feel more confident, and in the end have a more positive experience.

 If you have any questions regarding the practice expectations and/or my philosophy, please do not hesitate to contact me.